ljr1981/extut/README.md

 Every non-terminal construct is defined by exactly one production.

 #### Informative text
-Unlike in most BNF variants, every BNF-E production always uses exactly one of Aggregate, Choice and Repetition, never mixing them in the right sides.
+Unlike in most BNF variants, every BNF-E production always uses exactly one of Aggregate, Choice and Repetition, never mixing them in the `right side`s.
 This convention yields a considerably clearer grammar, even if it has a few more productions (which in the end is good since they give a more accurate image of the language’s complexity).

 #### Definition: Non-production syntax rule
 A non-production syntax rule, marked “(non-production)”, is a syntax property expressed outside of the BNF-E formalism.